South Korean President Faces Impeachment Vote After Short-Lived Martial Law

 “Following President Yoon’s announcement to lift the martial law declaration, the situation remains fluid.
 U.S. citizens should anticipate potential disruptions,” the alert reads.

 The surprise declaration of martial law late on Dec.
 3 caused a standoff with Parliament, which rejected Yoon’s attempt to impose a ban on political activity.
-The martial law decree banned all political activities, including the activities of the National Assembly and demonstrations, and censored media and publications.
-Under martial law, authorities may search and arrest suspected violators without a warrant.
+Under martial law, all political activities are banned, including the activities of the National Assembly, demonstrations, and independent media and publications.
+Authorities may also search and arrest suspected violators without a warrant.

-The Parliament’s secretary-general said that about 280 troops were deployed following the decree, with some jumping over the wall to enter the Parliament building and breaking into the compound, local media reported.
+The Parliament’s secretary-general said that about 280 troops were deployed following the decree to secure the Parliament building, local media reported.

 “The United States has watched closely developments over the last 24 hours in the Republic of Korea,” Blinken said in a statement.
 “We continue to expect political disagreements to be resolved peacefully and in accordance with the rule of law.”

-Reuters and Ryan Morgan contributed to this report.
+Ryan Morgan, Melanie Sun, and Reuters contributed to this report.